600-cell: Icosahedra

 The vertex figure of the 600-cell is the icosahedron.

 Twenty tetrahedral cells meet at each vertex, forming an icosahedral pyramid whose apex is the vertex, surrounded by its base icosahedron.

 The 600-cell has a dihedral angle of 𝜋/3 + arccos(−1/4) ≈ 164.4775°.

 An entire 600-cell can be assembled from 24 such icosahedral pyramids (bonded face-to-face at 8 of the 20 faces of the icosahedron, colored yellow in the illustration), plus 24 clusters of 5 tetrahedral cells (four cells face-bonded around one) which fill the voids remaining between the icosahedra.

 Each icosahedron is face-bonded to each adjacent cluster of 5 cells by two blue faces that share an edge (which is also one of the six edges of the central tetrahedron of the five).

 Six clusters of 5 cells surround each icosahedron, and six icosahedra surround each cluster of 5 cells.

 Five tetrahedral cells surround each icosahedron edge: two from inside the icosahedral pyramid, and three from outside it.

 The apexes of the 24 icosahedral pyramids are the vertices of a 24-cell inscribed in the 600-cell.

-The other 96 vertices (the vertices of the icosahedra) are the vertices of an inscribed snub 24-cell, which has exactly the same structure of icosahedra and tetrahedra described here, except that the icosahedra are not 4-pyramids filled by tetrahedral cells; they are only "flat" 3-dimensional icosahedral cells.
+The other 96 vertices (the vertices of the icosahedra) are the vertices of an inscribed snub 24-cell, which has exactly the same structure of icosahedra and tetrahedra described here, except that the icosahedra are not 4-pyramids filled by tetrahedral cells; they are only "flat" 3-dimensional icosahedral cells, because the central apical vertex is missing.

 The 24-cell edges joining icosahedral pyramid apex vertices run through the centers of the yellow faces.

 Coloring the icosahedra with 8 yellow and 12 blue faces can be done in 5 distinct ways.